cohere-coop/just-enough-unix-command-line/en-US/01-errata.md

 If you find an error or omission, or want to give us some advice, please send feedback to [http://support.justenough.media](support.justenough.media)

-Make sure you include the page number, as well as this books version number:
+Make sure you include the page number, as well as this books version number (Found on the title page).
-0.1.1.

 ## About This Book